Tampa Estate Planning Lawyer

 Attorney Paul Riffel has special training in Tampa collaborative family law.
 Often, working through issues in a collaborative setting rather than taking a combative approach in court allows families to come out on the other side of divorce still speaking with one another in a civil manner.
 That is especially important if the parties have children.

-Contact Our Experienced Tampa Estate Planning Attorneys Today
+Contact Our Experienced Tampa Estate Planning Lawyers Today

 Poor planning can have devastating consequences on the financial and physical well-being of elderly family members who are stricken by ill health in their later years.
-If you live in the Tampa, Brandon, Riverview, or Hillsborough County areas and you want to plan for the future disposition of your property, please contact Tampa elder law attorney Paul Riffel at (813) 265-1185 to schedule a free consultation.
+If you live in the Tampa, Brandon, Riverview, or Hillsborough County areas and you want to plan for the future disposition of your property, please contact Tampa estate planning lawyer Paul Riffel at (813) 265-1185 to schedule a free consultation.
 Our Tampa elder law attorneys have years of experience and can help immediately.